patcher9/agno-docs/CONTRIBUTING.md

 1. Fork the repository and clone it locally
 2. Install Mintlify CLI: `npm i -g mintlify`
+3. Run the docs locally: `mint dev` (from the root directory where `docs.json` is)
-3. Create a new branch: `git checkout -b [type]/short-description` (e.g., `docs/add-auth-guide`)
+4. Create a new branch: `git checkout -b [type]/short-description` (e.g., `docs/add-auth-guide`)
-4. Make your changes and test locally with `mint dev`
+5. Make your changes and test with `mint dev`
-5. Run `mint build` to check for errors
+6. Run `mint build` to check for errors
-6. Commit and push your changes
+7. Commit and push your changes
-7. Open a pull request with the proper title format (see below)
+8. Open a pull request with the proper title format (see below)

 ## 👩‍💻 How to contribute